 The next bus arrived after another ten minutes or so.
 Phew!
 It was now one and three-quarter hours before my flight departure time.

 I was lucky.
 The bus stopped directly in front of me and I was one of the first passengers to board.
-That meant I managed to secure a bench seat near the front of the bus and behind the driver, facing the isle, with room to have my luggage beside me rather than having to squeeze into a normal seat facing in line with the direction we were heading.
+That meant I managed to secure a bench seat near the front of the bus, behind the driver and facing the isle, with room to have my luggage beside me rather than having to squeeze into a normal seat facing in line with the direction we were heading.

 After we had been travelling for about ten minutes, the bus rounded a bend a little too quickly and the standing passengers violently swayed to one side; the side I was sitting on.
-Dear reader, you will no doubt be able to guess which of the two women standing in front of me lost her grip of the overhanging strap-type handle and fell, full force on top of me.
+Dear reader, you will no doubt be able to guess which of the two women standing in front of me lost her grip of the strap-type handle hanging from the overhead chrome bar and fell, full force on top of me.

 Ninety kilos of her as opposed to around sixty kilos of me- it wasn’t a fair contest.

 It all happened as if in slow motion and I can only imagine the look of shock and awe expressed on my face as the looming female hulk, trying her best to stay upright, slowly leaned further and further towards me until I realised there was no escape from an eminent and severe crushing.